 Why not be proactive and propel your profits along the way?

-The results of 2018’s Black Friday and Cyber Monday are indicative of what comes next for retail.
+Results of 2018’s Black Friday and Cyber Monday are indicative of what comes next for retail.
 Retail will offer an experience where both online and offline interactions impact their bottom line and define their personal relationship with each of their customers.
 It’s up to grocers to make those relationships profitable.

 Hypermarkets, like Walmart, are already well established as Black Friday bastions and they’re embracing click-and-collect / BOPIS.
 Hypermarkets are also fighting for grocery dollar share.They are an existential threat to pureplay grocers.

-Grocery pureplays can still beat big box competitors, it’s a winnable battle.
+But grocery pureplays can still beat big box competitors, it’s a winnable battle.
 (But it’s also one grocers can’t choose to ignore.)
 Grocers have to out-innovate their conglomerate competitors.
 Deploying powerful technology is the first step to out-innovating the competition, not the end point.
 To win will require extreme authenticity and unbeatable brand appeal.

 If you’re a grocer, here’s how you can make every day Black Friday: